openhab/openhab-addons/bundles/org.openhab.binding.asuswrt/README.md

 This binding adds support to control get informations from ASUS-Router (Copyright © ASUS).

-#  !!
-EARLY BETA !!

-#  BINDING AND REDME NOT FULLY WORKING/COMPLETED

 ## Supported Things

 Binding supports ASUS-Router with AsusWRT or -AsusWRT-Merlin Firmware.